MBALOTA/playbar.js/README.md

 # playbar.js
 A small and simple playbar written in pure js.
-Check the example web site
+Check the example [website] (https://mbalota.github.io/playbar.js/).

 HOW TO USE: